-Suicide Prevention is by far the most common cause for referral by General Practitioners and service users include arrange of people in distress.
+Suicide prevention is by far the most common cause for referral to PSP program.

 The Royal Commission into Victoria's Mental Health System interim report found that a disproportionate number of people with mental health issues have a low income.
-The commission findings revealed that this, combined with the high cost of mental health services was a major barrier to people accessing the care they require.
+The commission findings revealed that this, combined with the high cost of mental health services, represents a major barrier to people accessing the care they require.